mcapuccini/spark-cheminformatics/README.md

 ## Parsers

 This package provides custom Spark input formats for chemical structures.
-In order to use it in you maven project please add this entries to your pom.xml file:
+To use it in your maven project please add this entries to your pom.xml file:

     <repositories>
         ...